qunicorn/qunicorn-core/docs/tutorials/kubernetes.rst

     kubectl get po --selector=io.kompose.service=server

-    kubectl exec {name of server pod}  -- python -m flask create-and-load-db

-15. Now you can access qunicorn using [EXTERNAL-IP]:8080/swagger-ui of the server service
+15. Now you can access qunicorn using [EXTERNAL-IP]:8080/swagger-ui of the server service (usually you can use localhost)

 Other useful commands